bonham000/fcc-react-tests-module/README.md

 - QA the challenges in the UI (descriptions are correct, formatting, etc.).
 - Ship it! :boat:

-_Note:_ Challenges here may be in one of three states:
+_Note:_ **Challenges here may be in one of three states:**

-**1.** Good to go!
+- Good to go!
 Ready for migration.
-**2.** Enzyme tests need to be updated, otherwise good to go.
+- Enzyme tests need to be updated, otherwise good to go.
-**3.** There is a bigger problem, the tests need async support and need to be re-written.
+- There is a bigger problem, the tests need async support and need to be re-written.

 ---